suahmadi/Reekon-Demo/README.md

 2.  **run**

-    Navigate into your new site’s directory and start it up.
+    to run the website locally, run the following command in the website directory:

     ```shell
       gatsby develop
     ```
-    this will run the website locally on at `http://localhost:8000`!
+    this will run the website locally on at `http://localhost:8000`